blackcodecamp/CloudWebDevelopment/1_2_CreateGHPages.md

         git init                           //note: this command initialises the directory and creates a .git file so the git can track things locally. git remote add origin <the URL you copied from "quik setup" in the last step should be pasted here. remove the aligator clisps as well>   //note:   we are adding your new remote repository to the new local git directory.

+        the command should look like this: git remote add origin https://github.com/jjovah/myressapp5.git

         git checkout -b gh-pages          // creating and switchig to our new gh-pages branch.
         ```
     2. Get code for webpage